Removing Duplicates from an Array (Hard Version)

 because it has a smaller lexicographical order.

-Logically, if we want an ordered result, we should sort the original string, right?
-But sorting would disrupt the original order of characters in s
+Logically, if we want an ordered result, we should sort the original string, but sorting would disrupt the character order in s

 , which seems contradictory.